Rose Care over the Winter

 Your roses are winding down for the winter.
 Let them go into dormancy.
 There is nothing you need to do now.
 Do not worry about your roses being exposed to extreme frosty conditions or snow, they are in hibernation and will be unaffected.

 It’s time to prepare your roses for the year ahead and give them a prune.
-This can just be done once, sometime between January and March but if you haven’t done it by April, don’t worry as you can still do it then.
+This can just be done once, sometime during January or February but if you haven’t done it by March, don’t worry as you can still do it then.

 HOW TO PRUNE